Lavandin essential oil, from natural hybridization to prosperity

 • Antioxidant (inhibits lipid peroxidation), hypothermic

-Does Lavandin essential oil require precautions for use?
+Does Lavandin essential oil require any precautions for use?

-• Beware of possible gynecomastic effects in prolonged use.
-The linalool and linalyl acetate inhibit testosterone production, avoiding the long course in males as endocrine disruptor
+• Beware of possible gynaecomastitising effects with prolonged use.
+Linalool andlinalyl acetate inhibit the production of testosterone, which should be avoided over the long term in males as an endocrine disruptor

-• Contraindicated in pregnant (abortive) or breastfeeding women
+• Contraindicated in pregnant (abortifacient) and breast-feeding women

-• Caution in people with autoimmune diseases, epilepsy, asthma, the elderly or with Parkinson’s, as well as people with neurosensitivity
+• Use with caution by people suffering from autoimmune diseases, epilepsy, asthma, the elderly or Parkinson’s disease, as well as neurosensitive individuals

-• Risk of neurotoxicity which may induce epileptic seizures at high doses
+• Risk of neurotoxicity that may induce epileptic seizures in high doses

-• Do not diffuse, nor put in the bath
+• Do not diffuse or use in the bath

 • Do not swallow

-• Risk of drug interactions with essential oils containing sesquiterpenes at more than 10%
+• Risk of drug interactions with essential oils containing more than 10% sesquiterpenes

 • Ballabeni V, Tognolini M, Chiavarini M et all.
 Novel antiplatelet and antithrombotic activities of essential oils from Lavandula hybrida Reverchon “grosso”.
 Phytomedicine.
 2004